Affording Immunotherapy: Strategies for Canadians

 Yervoy$10,000

 It’s worth mentioning that these costs are just estimates and could differ based on the province you’re in and your personal situation.
-Also, keep in mind that certain immunotherapy drugs might be covered by public drug plans or private health insurance.
+Also, keep in mind that certain drugs might be covered by public drug plans or private health insurance.

 Covered by Public Insurance